formal-land/formal.land/docs/tools/coq-of-ocaml/options/configuration.md

 ```coq
 Notation "return!" := _return.
 ```
-would not generate the correct coloration with our current Coq version (8.12).
+would not generate the correct coloration with our current Rocq version (8.12).

 ## monadic_return_lets
 #### Example